microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_app_svc/cluster_api/capi_azure/apps_service_arm_template/_index.md

     --parameters azuredeploy.parameters.json
     ```

-    > **NOTE: The deployment time for this scenario can take ~10-20min**
+    > **NOTE: The deployment time for this scenario can take ~15-25min**

     > **NOTE: Since Azure Arc-enabled app services is [currently in preview](https://docs.microsoft.com/azure/app-service/overview-arc-integration#public-preview-limitations), deployment regions availability is limited to East US and West Europe.**

 - Once Azure resources has been provisioned, you will be able to see it in Azure portal.
-At this point, the resource group should have **37 various Azure resources** deployed.

-- Included in this part of the automation, is also the onboarding of the cluster as an Azure Arc-enabled Kubernetes resource.
+Included in this part of the automation, is also the onboarding of the cluster as an Azure Arc-enabled Kubernetes resource.
 Azure Arc-enabled app services are using this resource to deploy the app services [cluster extension](https://docs.microsoft.com/azure/azure-arc/kubernetes/conceptual-extensions), as well as using Azure Arc [Custom locations](https://docs.microsoft.com/azure/azure-arc/kubernetes/conceptual-custom-locations) which will be deployed later, in the next phase of the scenario automation.

     ![Screenshot showing the ARM template deployment completed](./01.png)